hofstadter-io/hof-docs/content/first-example/adding-features/_index.md

 ---
-title: "More Features"
+title: "Adding Features"
-brief: "and other nice to haves for free"
+brief: "and other nice to haves"

 weight: 40
 ---

+{{<lead>}}
+In this section, we add many extras and nice to haves to our application, showing off the compounding capabilities of code generation.
+{{</lead>}}

 - seed data (CUE data by user read by application)
 - configuration & secrets (using hof gen CUE writing capability) (0.6.1)